 Before the start of constructing your new concrete driveway, some cities required that a building permit be pulled.
 The main reasons cities require a permit is to ensure that the new driveway does not exceed the allowable width and that the driveway is correctly place on your property in regards to the distance from the side property lines.
-Below is a list of cities (to the best of our knowledge) that require a permit for new concrete driveways:

 Removal of the Old Driveway

 Before the removal process begins, all sprinkler heads and other obstructions are clearly marked.
 If your driveway is to be enlarged, we will mark the grass that needs to be removed.
 The removal of grass or other organic material is done separately from the removal of the concrete or asphalt driveway because it needs to be taken to a compost site.

 The removal process for a tar driveway is less time consuming than the removal of a concrete driveway.
 Asphalt is generally only two inches thick which makes it easier to tear up and require less trips to the recycling yard.
 On the other hand, concrete driveways take more time because they are generally four inches thick and have either rebar or wire mesh imbedded throughout.
 The removal of a concrete driveway is done with a jack-hammer attachment on the bobcat.
 Some recycling yards charge a fee for dumping concrete that contains rebar or wire mesh.

 Evaluate the Sub-grade